 The meeting schedule may include phone conversations, online communications, and/or in-person meetings.
-Mentorship Circles are expected to connect on a quarterly basis for an hour, but more frequent and/or longer meetings are welcome and at the discretion of each Circle.
+Mentorship Circles are expected to connect at minimum 4 times during the year for an hour, but more frequent and/or longer meetings are welcome and at the discretion of each Circle.